gobo7793/Geckarbot/README.md

 # Geckarbot
-A simple discord bot for the #storm server
+A simple discord bot for the Communityserver

 ### Requirements from server administration
-- No execution of mod and admin functions
+- Blacklist and unsubscribing from bot games participation
-- Don't interfere basic server features and functions
+- No (execution of) special rights which aren't wanted by administration or users
-- GDPR and server etiquette compliance
+- Administration stuff must be logged directly on admin channel
-- Blacklist for users who abused the bot (Mod-only management)
+- Administration stuff only executable by administration

 ### Current Features
 Management: